Perfectionism: The Rotten Fruit

 Perfection Is Not Protection

 As Jessica matures, she realizes that obtaining perfection is a myth; however, that doesn’t deter her pursuits.
 She spends more time, money, and energy to look and be perfect to everyone around her.
 Little things happen that throw Jessica into a spiraling states of anxiety.
 Like when she spilled food on her blouse at work, she panicked, felt embarrassed, inwardly berated herself, and hurried home from work so that no one would see the food stain.
 For Jessica, a little stain causes big problems.

 The Poisonous Apple Tree of Trauma Memories (Survival Memories)

 An apple seed is small and, in and of itself, has very little power to do anything.
 However, plant, fertilize, and water that little seed, and watch it grow into a massive fruit-bearing tree.
 The tree is strong, and the fruit is plentiful.
 Seemingly innocent events, like being pushed off a swing set, can plant a future trauma tree.
 The little seed grows faster and stronger with other uncomfortable incidents acting as fertilizer (a.k.a. other shitty events) and acknowledgements acting as water (praise, and positive or negative attention).

-Given enough time, the seed of trauma develops into a huge tree with a lot of fruit (behaviors, thoughts, emotions).
+Given enough time, the seed of a survival memory develops into a huge tree with a lot of fruit (behaviors, thoughts, emotions).
 It’s only when the fruit hits the ground and rots open, that we see that the seed and the tree are the same thing.
-The reason why we don’t recognize Jessica’s behaviors as trauma is because the seed doesn’t look like the tree, and the tree doesn’t look like the seed.
+The reason why we don’t recognize Jessica’s behaviors as trauma (aka survival memories) is because the seed doesn’t look like the tree, and the tree doesn’t look like the seed.

 Chop Down the Apple Tree